ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 | lazy | Boolean indicating if the converter should be lazy loaded or not.
 Performance wise, it is recommended to set it to true unless you have very specific reasons. |
 | callback | If lazy is set to true, it represents the callback that will be called to build the converter.
 Any valid callback can be used.
 Note that if the callback is defined in the converter class, the class name can be omitted.
 This way, in the example above, the full callback will be resolved to eZ\Publish\Core\Persistence\Legacy\Content\FieldValue\Converter\TextLine::create |

-The converter configuration for basic field types are located in [eZ/Publish/Core/settings/fieldtype\_external\_storages.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/settings/fieldtype_external_storages.yml).
+The converter configuration for basic Field Types are located in [eZ/Publish/Core/settings/fieldtype\_external\_storages.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/settings/fieldtype_external_storages.yml).

 ##### External storage

 A Field Type has the [ability to store its value (or part of it) in external data sources](#storing-external-data).
 This is made possible through the `eZ\Publish\SPI\FieldType\FieldStorage` interface.
 Thus, if one wants to use this functionality, he needs to define a service implementing this interface and tagged as **`ezpublish.fieldType.externalStorageHandler`** to be recognized by the Repository.

-Here is an example for **ezurl** field type:
+Here is an example for **ezurl** Field Type:

 **External storage handler for ezurl**